 What have I done that I would like to do more often?

 What activities make me feel fully alive and invigorated?

-Having answered these questions should now give you deeper insights into your motivations, passions and areas of your life where you find most fulfilment.
+Having answered these questions should now give you deeper insights into your motivations, passions, and areas of your life where you find most fulfillment.

 Pillar 3: Unlocking Your Dreams Questions

 The following is a list of questions that will help you to tune into your dreams, desires, and aspirations for life.